 Blackrock Clinic has an unrivalled reputation for its pioneering new Orthopaedic procedures and its Orthopaedic surgeons who are constantly researching and regularly bringing some of the newest Orthopaedic techniques to Ireland.

-The Orthopaedic department has 19 consultant Orthopaedic and Spinal surgeons who work as a cohesive group under the current chairmanship of Mr Fintan Doyle.
+The Orthopaedic department consists of a large group of consultant Orthopaedic and Spinal surgeons who work as a cohesive group under the current chairmanship of Mr Fintan Doyle.
 The team has a crucial mix of seniority, public and private experience and highly regarded reputations, complemented by international research and experience, which is being put to use in Blackrock Clinic.

 Orthopaedic surgery is moving closer towards minimally invasive techniques which reduce the trauma to the patient where possible.
 A recent advance has been in the area of spinal surgery where MAST surgery (Minimal Access Spinal Techniques) and technology are developing very quickly.
 MAST has been in use at the Blackrock Clinic over the last few years.
 Other developments include the first ever Direct Lateral Interbody Fusion (DLIF) in Ireland which was performed in the hospital in 2011 by Mr Pat Kiely.

 Mr. David Moore is shortly to commence intramedullary limb lengthening to complement his deformity correction and reconstruction practice.